FUEL Education Leadership

 Bob is the founder of FUEL Education.
 Following a career in Latin American finance at the IMF, Citibank, Drexel Burnham Lambert, and his own brokering company, International Bank Services, Bob turned his sights to active philanthropy.
 Coming from a family of educators and a short stint as a high school history teacher, he subsequently focused his energies on education reform in the US with particular attention to low income populations.
 Bob turned to his financial background to create a matched savings program that became the basis for FUEL.
 His intent from the outset has been to use a monetary reward system as a means for motivating aspirational behavior.

 Bob is a dedicated supporter of educational institutions.
 In addition to co-founding La Vida, Inc. in Lynn, he joined with Boston University to build the Early Childhood Learning Center in Chelsea.
 Bob is a graduate of Harvard University (Class of ’72), Johns Hopkins University (Class of ‘75), and George Washington University (Class of ‘80).
-He is a trustee of Boston University, where he has sponsored research, funded professorships, and developed student internship programs.
 He also serves on UMass Boston’s Board of Visitors for, WBUR’s Board of Overseers, and SEMA’s Board of Directors.